AlekkDev/Node.js-Project/README.md

 Usage:

-Running the app.js (with "node app.js" in the CLI) file will lead to our homepage where our group is displayed and there is a users button which leads to the users page.
-Every one is fetched and displayed (without the ID) in an ejs file and each user has an Edit and a Delete button.
+Running the app.js (with "node app.js" in the CLI) file will lead to our homepage where our group is displayed.
+There is a users button which leads to the users page.
+Every user is fetched and displayed (without the ID) in an .ejs file and each user has an Edit and a Delete button.
 We hardcoded some users for easier testing in the beginning but users can be added via our New User page as well.

 With the /:id path we showcase a single user who has the id in the url.